christyhui/Strava-Bootstrapping/README.md

-DataCollection.ipynb is focused on the collection of the data (done correctly with tokens correctly sealed away).
+DataCollection.ipynb is focused on the collection of the data (done correctly with tokens sealed away).

 stravaTokenManager.py contains a helper function that enables the DataCollection.ipynb to work.
 The function in this .py file refreshes all tokens in the .env file.

 UnderstandingBootstrappingWithStravaRunData.ipynb is focused on purposes (2) and (3).

-The dashboard app code is under app.py.
-It is being externally hosted under Render.
+app.py is the app and complements UnderstandingBootstrappingWithStravaRunData.ipynb.
+It's sole purpose is to run the dashboard for (3).